 It may not be a very common practice today, but the custom of running a therapy business from home is actually an old one.
 The forefathers of modern psychology like Mahler, Winnicot, Jung and of course, Freud used to treat patients from their home offices a lot of the times.
 However, there are multiple factors to take into consideration before starting a therapy business at home.
 While there are obvious financial and practical advantages, there are also privacy and safety concerns that one must prepare for.
-If you are planning to start treating patients at home, it might be a good idea to go through the following points.
+If you are planning to start treating patients at home, such as how to do meditation, it might be a good idea to go through the following points.

 Time and Money

 This is the most obvious and the biggest advantage of practicing from home; you don’t have to pay rent and you don’t have to commute.
 The time you save by not having to travel to your office can be used to give more time to your patients.
 Also, when you don’t have to drive back home, you can always put in a few extra hours to both help patients and increase your income.

 Patients will feel more comfortable to visit you if they don’t have to wait in a busy office building with multiple other people.
 A residence is by nature a friendlier and calmer environment which is perfect for patients who suffer from anxiety, depression, etc.

 Balance between Personal and Professional Life

 While a lot of us believe in leaving work at the office before entering our home, it is not always possible and a busy day in office could very well stretch well past the realms of a business day and into personal time territory.
 Having an office at home lets you stay in close proximity with your family and each time you take a break, you are back at home.